esmero/archipelago-documentation/docs/search-within-collection.md

 ![Exposed Form Block Settings Form Top](images/ExposedFormBlockSettingsFormTop.png)

-Select 'Save block' when you are finished configuring the Block's Settings.
+Select **'Save block'** when you are finished configuring the Block's Settings.

 ## Step 7.
 Position the Block and Save.

 Drag to re-order and position the Exposed Form Block to sit above the Collection Membership block in the `Content` section.
-This will position the Exposed Form Block above the list of Collection Member Objects.
+This will position the Exposed Form Block above the list of Collection Member Objects on the display pages for Collections.

-After you have positioned the blocks, Scroll down to the bottom of the `Block layout` page and select *'Save blocks'*.
+After you have positioned the blocks, scroll down to the bottom of the `Block layout` page and select **'Save blocks'**.

 ## Step 8.

-Navigate to a Collection and test out a Search in the search box that is in place above the 'Objects in this Collection.
+Navigate to a Collection and test out a Search in the search box that is now in place above the 'Objects in this Collection' listing.

 In this screenshot, you can see a demonstrative Search for 'map' within one of the Archipelago Demo Collections.